ncharriere/Genome_annotation/README.md

 The aim of this project is to explore the genomic organization of the *Arabidopsis thaliana* organism and perform a full annotation workflow.
 I specifically worked on Altai-5 organism.

 The data used in this project originate from Lian et al. (2024) who published the pan-genome of 69 Arabidopsis thaliana accessions.
 We re-analysed their dataset in the context of the course.
 [DOI: 10.1038/s41588-024-01715-9]
+The dataset is the ERR11437324_Altai-5.fa from Lian et al. (2024) and was compared with the accession Etna-2; Ice-1; Taz-0; TAIR10 from the same paper.

 The structure of this work is the following:
 - Annotation and classification of transposable elements